TelegraphPrep/08-2016-infinite-loops/README.md

 var evenIndexArray = function(arr){
   var results = [];
-  // we don't have access to the index, so we create a count to substitue var count = 0;
+  // we don't have access to the index, so we create a count to substitute var count = 0;
   loop(arr, function(val){
     // if the count is equal to zero, it's considered even.